 Plato wrote concerning the attainment of knowledge in the seventh book of The Republic: “Bodily exercise, when compulsory, does no harm to the body; but knowledge which is acquired under compulsion obtains no hold on the mind.”
 Nowhere does this principle have more weight than in discussions regarding compulsory voting in the United States.
 While compulsory voting is a rather self-explanatory concept, for clarification Oxford Dictionaries defines compulsory as “required by law or a rule; obligatory.”
-It is because I largely agree with Plato, one of the greatest political philosophers of Western Civilization, that this article lays out my argument against compulsory voting.

 With that in mind, the grounds for this position are simple: those who are in favor of compulsory voting must show that a government (in this case, the United States’) has both the justification and the ability to require that all its citizens participate in voting procedures.
 In standing against such action, I have two core arguments, which branch into a few more specified points.
 The first argument will demonstrate that instituting compulsory voting in this nation greatly interferes with our freedoms, specifically speech and religion.
 The second argument will propose a criticism of democracy and explain how mandating complete involvement in the political decisions of our country will not improve its well-being.